reframejs/reframe/readme.md

 3. **Flexible stack** -
    You can easily
    and at any time
-   remove/add a frontend, backend, and database/ORM to your app.
+   change the stack of your app.
-   For example, you can start with a static site and later add a Node.js server.
+   For example, you can start writing a prototype as a static site and add a Node.js server afterwards.

 Benefits of that flexibility:

 **Take Over Control** -
+You can eject and take control over Reframe parts.
+You can do so progressively
-As your prototype grows into a large application, you progressively eject and take control over Reframe parts.
+as your prototype grows into a large application,

 **Removable** -
 If you eject all Reframe parts then you effectively get rid of Reframe.